Raag Darbari

 About this listen

 Vaidyaji, Ranganath's uncle, is a highly corrupt ruler who has defeated every individual who tried to stand against him.
 Vaidyaji dominates the intermediate college, the village council, the grain cooperative, and other village institutions.
-The listeners are also introduced to Langad, who desires to carry out dealings in an honest manner.
+The readers are also introduced to Langad, who desires to carry out dealings in an honest manner.
 He represents the common man and has to bow down to the corrupt village government for getting the smallest of jobs done.

 Things take a turn for Vaidyaji when some people try to bring him down from his influential position.
-This leads to a series of events that will keep the listeners glued to the very end.
+This leads to a series of events that will keep the readers glued to the very end.
 After seeing these events taking place before his eyes, Ranganath's opinion of the village changes completely.
+The book unearths the difficulties faced by the common man in the society at the hands of corrupt leaders.

 It was essential to the good-tempered and kind Ranganath's health that he should have a change of air.
 Hence, he visited his Mama Vaidyaji’s place in Shivpalganj.
 By the end of his visit, he had more than enough of excitement and change of scene. 😆